hkzlab/ISA_EGA_CHIPS/README.md

 These are issues found with this board, but that are **also present in the original model** I cloned.

-* Screen tearing detected in Commander Keen 4 and 5 (also happening on DOSBox configured for EGA, also note [here](http://nerdlypleasures.blogspot.com/2014/09/how-many-fps-dos-games-and-framerates.html): `The use of 35 frames, even in a 16-color game like Keen, demonstrates that ID was using VGA, not EGA, to develop the game` )
+* Screen tearing detected in Commander Keen 4 and 5 (also happening on DOSBox configured for EGA, also note [here](http://nerdlypleasures.blogspot.com/2014/09/how-many-fps-dos-games-and-framerates.html): `The use of 35 frames, even in a 16-color game like Keen, demonstrates that ID was using VGA, not EGA, to develop the game` ).
+It can be fixed in-game by enabling the "Fix Jerky Motion" option in the config screen.
 * Minor graphical glitches (flickering at top of the screen) during gameplay in Tom & Jerry CAT-astrophe.

 ### Rev 0.1